leo-editor/leo-editor/leo/doc/demo.md

 **demo.dismiss_menubar()**

-Dismisses the menu opened with demo.open_menu.
+Close the menu opened with demo.open_menu.

 ##Starting and ending